-In other words, once a foster parent and/or relative is granted intervenor status, they may advocate for what they believe is in the child’s best interest through filing motions and fully participating in hearings by calling witnesses, making argument, and questioning other parties’ witnesses.
+In other words, once a foster parent, kin provider, and/or relative is granted intervenor status, they may advocate for what they believe is in the child’s best interest through filing motions and fully participating in hearings by calling witnesses, making argument, and questioning other parties’ witnesses.

 The decision as to when to intervene in a Dependency and Neglect case is often a strategic decision that should be made after consulting with an attorney well-versed in Dependency and Neglect cases and intervention.

 Certain factors and considerations, however, often provide guidance as to when you should intervene:

 You should consider intervening if decisions are being made that you believe are contrary to the child’s best interest.

 For relatives, intervening early in a dependency and neglect case is important, particularly if you are seeking placement of the child.
 While intervening early is important for children of all ages, it is particularly important for young children (six years of age and younger) as younger children are subject to expedited permanency placement timeframes.

 For foster parents, and kin caregivers, timely intervention is important when decisions are being made or contemplated that you believe are contrary to the child’s best interest, or similarly, if you feel the child’s needs are not being properly communicated to the court.
 Similarly, if the child has been placed with you for over a year and another party is proposing removing the child, perhaps to a relative, you may want to consider intervening in order to advocate an alternative permanent placement that you believe best serves the child’s interests and welfare.

 6. Who ultimately makes the decisions regarding the child’s best interest, including with whom a child should live permanently?